lunextelecom/event-processor/event-processor-core/README.md

  	data text, // equal with event_name, using in "from" clause of rule fields text, // using in "select" clause.
 Format: name:datatype, sum(name:datatype), max(name:datatype)... separate by ",".
 Ex: acctNum:string, sum(amount:double)
-	filters text, // using in "where" clause aggregate_field text, // using in "group by" clause having text, // using in "having" clause small_bucket text, // bucket for every timeframe big_bucket text, // bucket for last timeframe, base on small bucket conditions text,// condition to check violation of result description text,// description for rule status text,// status of rule, RUNNING or STOP type int, // type of rule, 0: default and 1: day of week
+	filters text, // using in "where" clause.
+Format as fields column aggregate_field text, // using in "group by" clause.
+Format as fields column having text, // using in "having" clause.
+Format as fields column small_bucket text, // bucket for every timeframe big_bucket text, // bucket for last timeframe, base on small bucket conditions text,// condition to check violation of result.
+Format as expression: name > value && sum(name) > value || 1 == 1....
+Ex: sum(amount) > 30.0 and count(txId) > 5 description text,// description for rule status text,// status of rule, RUNNING or STOP type int, // type of rule, 0: default and 1: day of week